Non-doms from 6 April 2017 and offshore trusts from 6 April 2018

 Business investment relief (BIR)

 BIR applies to remittances of foreign income or gains that are used to make loans to, or subscriptions for shares in, unquoted companies carrying on a qualifying trade, generating income from land, etc. Such remittances then escape tax.
-The Finance Bill softens aspects of the legislation, most notably in extending the permitted investments to include shares acquired as well as those issued.
+The legislation was softened with effect from 6 April 2017, most notably in extending the permitted investments to include shares acquired as well as those issued.

 UK land and buildings owned by offshore companies